 All pricing info is subject to change and should be verified with the individual lice clinic.

 Depending on the infestation of lice, your clinician will tell you the type of treatment that you will require to treat head lice.
-These lice treatment options include:
+These options include:

 1. Lice head checks

-The first and the foremost step in any head lice clinic will be the screening of your head.
+The first and the foremost step in any head lice clinic will be the screening.
 The clinician will first inspect your hair and scalp for possible lice infestation.
-If you have head lice, your they will advise a treatment plan.
+If you have head lice, they will advise a treatment plan.
 They will waive the screening fee for each person that purchases a hot air treatment.

 Pricing of Screening: